 According to construction experts, composite shingle roofing doesn’t split, peel, crack or warp easily.
 In most cases, these shingles are available in varying shapes, colors, and sizes.
 This makes them a versatile roofing choice for residential property owners.

 Vinyl roofing is also known as PVC (Polyvinyl Chloride).
 It is a durable, roofing material that comes in shingles or membrane sheets.
 The shingles are often used on sloped roofs, while the membrane sheets are majorly used on flat roofs.

 To make vinyl roofing sheets or shingles, manufacturers mix plasticizers, resin, heat stabilizers, biocides, color pigments, and UV light inhibitors with polyester reinforcement scrim that’s sandwiched in between.
 The PVC membrane’s bottom layer is usually black and has more plasticizers for additional flexibility.

 5. Ceramic tile roofing

 One of the widely known and durable roofing materials is ceramic tile.
 Many ancient properties still have a ceramic tile roof in place, and this roofing style creates a Spanish look.
 However, ceramic roofing tiles are available across the country and come in a variety of aesthetic possibilities.

 6. Clay tiles

 Concrete and clay tiles can withstand the impact of strong winds and last for many decades.
 They are also energy efficient and associated with better fire-resistance properties.
-If you intend to use clay tiles as a roofing option for your residential property, you need to get them installed by a professional.
+If you intend to use clay tiles as a Roofing Boynton Beach option for your residential property, you need to get them installed by a professional.
 Remember, clay tiles are heavy, and you’re switching from other lighter roofing materials to clay tiles, you may need to upgrade the roof’s support structure.